spencertipping/ni/doc/ni_by_example_3.md

 To review the syntax, the *name* of the variable is `_`, and within the body of the subroutine, the array associated with that name, `@_` is the array of values that are passed to the function.
 To get any particular scalar value within, you tell Perl you want a scalar (`$`) from the variable with name `_`, and then indicate to Perl that of the variables named `_`, you want to reference the array, by using the postfix `[0]`.

-Subroutines can also be called without the preceding `&`, or created uising the following syntax:
+Subroutines can also be called without the preceding `&`, or created using the following syntax:

 ```
 $ ni n1p'sub yo {"hi " . $_[0]} yo a'